Best Ways to Get Around Barcelona: The Ultimate Guide (2023)

 Fortunately, Barcelona is a very walkable city, and many of the main attractions are within walking distance of each other.
 Plus, walking is good exercise and a great way to burn off all the delicious food you’ll be eating!

 No, you don’t need a car in Barcelona as a tourist.
-In fact, having a car can be more of a hindrance than a help in this bustling city.
+In fact, having a car can be more of a hindrance here, given parking difficulties.
 Instead, Barcelona has an excellent public transportation system that includes buses, trains, and a metro system that covers the entire city.

 The metro is the most convenient and efficient way to get around, but the bus system is great too, although can be slightly slower thanks to traffic.

-For anyone looking to travel outside the city, there are plenty of car rental options available.
+For anyone looking to travel outside the city, there are plenty of car rental options available for those days.
 However, for the most part, a car is unnecessary and can be more of a hassle than a convenience.

 When it comes to getting around Barcelona, public transport is the way to go.
 But how do you buy tickets?
 Don’t worry, it’s easy and convenient.
 Here are your options: